khatwachandan5/SpaceX-program/README.md

 ## App

-This app use spaceX open API to displace list of lauch programs.
+This app uses spaceX open API to displace list of lauch programs.
 It is a SPA using
 - React
 - Redux
 - Express